Kelvyn2012/ecommerce_api/ecommerce_api/README.md

 # 🛍️ E-commerce Product API (Django + DRF)

-This project is a **RESTful API** for managing products on an e-commerce platform.
+This project is a **RESTful API** for managing products in an e-commerce platform.
 It allows users to **register, authenticate, and manage products (CRUD)**, while supporting **search, filtering, and pagination**.
-Built with **Django + Django REST Framework**, and deployable to **Heroku or PythonAnywhere**.
+Built with **Django + Django REST Framework**, and connected to **PostgreSQL**.

 ---

 ## 🚀 Features

-- **User Management (CRUD)**
+- **User Management**
-  - Register with username, email, password
+  - Register with username, email, and password
-  - JWT Authentication (Login/Logout via tokens)
+  - Login to obtain a **DRF Token**
   - Only authenticated users can create/update/delete products
-  - Admin can manage all users
+  - Admins can manage all users and categories

-- **Product Management (CRUD)**
+- **Product Management**
-  - Name, Description, Price, Category, Stock Quantity, Image URL, Created Date
+  - Fields: Name, Description, Price, Category, Stock Quantity, Image URL, Created Date
-  - Validation for required fields (price > 0, stock ≥ 0, name required)
+  - Validation: price > 0, stock ≥ 0, name required
   - Products linked to categories & owners (users)

+- **Category Management**
+  - Create, update, delete categories (admin only)
+  - Products assigned to categories

 - **Search & Filtering**
-  - Search by product name or category (partial matches allowed)
+  - Search by product name or category
   - Filter by:
-    - Category (slug)
+    - Category
     - Price range (`price_min`, `price_max`)
     - Stock availability (`in_stock=true/false`)
   - Ordering by price, date, or name